Recelis/ContainerExample/README.md

 2. [ ] - Dockerise the Node App
 3. [ ] - Dockerise a Postgres db
 4. [ ] - Setup CDK ECS and Fargate
+5. [ ] - Connect to Aurora Serverless v2